dynamoose/dynamoose/docs/api/Model.md

 }
 ```

-## dynamoose.model.defaults
+## dynamoose.Model.defaults

-The `dynamoose.model.defaults` object is a property you can edit to set default values for the config object for new models that are created.
+The `dynamoose.Model.defaults` object is a property you can edit to set default values for the config object for new models that are created.
 Ensure that you set this property before initializing your models to ensure the defaults are applied to your models.

 The priority of how the configuration gets set for new models is:

 - Configuration object passed into model creation
-- Custom defaults provided by `dynamoose.model.defaults`
+- Custom defaults provided by `dynamoose.Model.defaults`
 - Dynamoose internal defaults

 In the event that properties are not passed into the configuration object or custom defaults, the Dynamoose internal defaults will be used.